ComputeNepal/learn-c-programming/readme.md

 Finally, the sorted data is printed to the console using another for loop that iterates through the data array and prints the name and marks in descending order.

 Overall, this program demonstrates how to use structures and loops to store and sort data in a simple and efficient manner.

+## Pointer Questions

+### 1. WAP to check even or odd numbers using pointer.

+This is a C program that checks if a given number is even or odd using pointers.
+Here's how it works:

+- The program starts by declaring an integer variable a, and a pointer variable pt which will point to the address of a.

+- The user is prompted to enter a number, which is then read and stored in a using the scanf() function.

+- The check() function is called, passing in the address of a as an argument.

+- Inside the check() function, the value of a is accessed using the dereferencing operator \*, and checked if it is even or odd using the modulo operator %.

+- If the number is even, the function prints "Even" to the console.
+If the number is odd, the function prints "Odd" to the console.

+- Finally, the check() function returns 0, and control is returned to the main() function.

+- The program terminates by returning 0 from the main() function.

+So essentially, the program is using a pointer to pass the address of the integer variable to the check() function, so that it can access and manipulate the value of the variable directly.
+This allows the function to check whether the number is even or odd without needing to return a value.

+### 2. WAP to swap two numbers using pointer.

+This program swaps the values of two numbers entered by the user using pointers.

+Here's how it works:

+- The program declares two integer variables a and b and two integer pointer variables ptr1 and ptr2.
+- The user is prompted to enter two integers which are stored in a and b using scanf.
+- The program prints the original values of a and b.
+- The function swap is called, passing in ptr1 and ptr2 as arguments.
+- In the swap function, a temporary integer variable temp is declared and assigned the value of the integer pointed to by ptr1.
+- The integer pointed to by ptr1 is assigned the value of the integer pointed to by ptr2.
+- The integer pointed to by ptr2 is assigned the value of the integer stored in temp.
+- The swap function returns.
+- The program prints the new values of a and b.

+The swap function works by using pointer arithmetic to access the values of the integers pointed to by ptr1 and ptr2.
+The values are swapped using a temporary variable to avoid losing any data during the swap.
+The original variables a and b are modified indirectly by the function through their pointers.